305.663.3380

 Dr. Bustillo will meet with the patient and family to listen to their concerns.
 He will then examine the ears and explain why the patient’s ears are protruding.
 He will go over the procedure from start to finish so that the patient and family have a clear understanding of the surgical procedure and have appropriate expectations.

-The doctor will then review various before and after pictures of patients that have undergone the otoplasty surgery with him.
+The doctor will then review various before and after pictures of patients that have undergone successful otoplasty surgery with him.
 The goal of otoplasty is to bring the ears closer to the head and lessen any asymmetry between them, so as to remove the focus from the ears.

 Questions about your procedure?